garth74/python-opensea-api-client/README.md

 # opensea-api-client

 This is a client library for accessing the [OpenSea](https://opensea.io) API.
 This package is not affiliated with OpenSea.
+Additionally, this package was created using the [Python OpenAPI](https://github.com/openapi-generators/openapi-python-client).

+Things to know:

+1. Every path/method combo becomes a Python module with four functions:
+    1. `sync`: Blocking request that returns parsed data (if successful) or `None`.
+    1. `sync_detailed`: Blocking request that always returns a `Response`, optionally with `parsed` set if the request was successful.
+    1. `asyncio`: Like `sync` but async instead of blocking.
+    1. `asyncio_detailed`: Like `sync_detailed` but async instead of blocking.

+1. All path/query params, and bodies become are method arguments.

 ## Usage